Qnext at a glance

 Qnext Corp. is a global developer of disruptive apps and private cloud technologies committed to simplifying and protecting your digital life through innovation, imagination and state-of-the-art software.

-In response to our need for accessible data, the better solution is to virtualize file access to all the company’s disparate storage infrastructure and devices.
-This enables any server, notebook, desktop, SAN, NAS, public, private or virtual private cloud to be available anytime, anywhere through a secure and private network and single dashboard.
-The file access virtualization technology behind FileFlex essentially takes the company owned infrastructure and turns it in its entirety into a private cloud.
+In response to our need for accessible data, the better solution is to use a zero trust architecture to virtualize file access to all the company’s disparate storage infrastructure and devices.
+This enables on-premises, cloud-hosted and SharePoint storage to be available anytime, anywhere via a single-pane-of-glass.
+The zero trust data access technology behind FileFlex essentially takes the company-owned infrastructure, puts it under IT control, and makes it securely accessible to a remote workforce.

 A Passion For Innovation